erict54757/BAMAZON/README.md

 ## Usability
  - This program can be implemented to:
      - Help track the status of many stores inventory.
      - See the available inventory.
      - Update quantities of inventory.
      - Add all new products to your inventory list.

+## How to Use the Application
+    - Open the CLI and navigate to the folder.
+    - Copy the database file to your Mysql.
+    - Open the bamazonCustomer.js file in your editor and set the var connection parameters to your machine.
+    - Type: Node CLI.js
+    - You will be prompted command line with four choices of add inventory, update inventory, view inventory, and view low-inventory.